Beginner Horse Riding Mistakes To Avoid

 Tip:

-Try to look on your form when doing lower jumps before attempting to make higher jumps.
-With constant practice and guide from an expert, you can learn more as you spend more time with your horse.
+Try to look at your form when doing lower jumps before attempting to make higher jumps.
+With constant practice and expert guidance, you can learn more as you spend more time with your horse.

 Share: